bytewax/bytewax/docs/guide/getting-started/execution.md

 parallelization.

-By changing the `-w/--workers-per-process` arguments, you can spawn mulitple workers per process.
+By changing the `-w/--workers-per-process` arguments, you can spawn multiple workers per process.
 We can run the previous dataflow with 3 workers using the same file, changing only the command:

 ```shell